oceanprotocol-archive/dev-ocean/doc/security/preparation-security-audit.md

 * Project integrates ZeppelinOS 2.0 for upgradability
 * Roles are managed using standard openzeppelin-eth project libraries
 * All contracts are Ownable to transfer ownership and leverage the `onlyOwner` modifier.
-* Project is using solidity 0.5.3
+* Project is using solidity v0.5.3

 #### MultiSig Wallet

-https://github.com/oceanprotocol/MultiSigWallet
+Cleaned and modularized for of the Gnosis MultiSigWallet v1.4.0 https://github.com/oceanprotocol/MultiSigWallet

+Can be used in conjunction with: https://wallet.gnosis.pm

 #### Deployment

 Two instances of the MultiSigWallet are required.
 They are set up automatically by the deploment script.
+They can be used by importing the addresses in https://wallet.gnosis.pm

 To deploy the contracts use: